Skip to content

 Decide Side of Change

-With the butttons above the details of the made changes enable us to decide the change from which model to take and which change to discard.
+With the buttons above the details of the made changes enable us to decide the change from which model to take and which change to discard.

 If the number of changes is overwhelming you can filter them by different criteria (2).
 In the category "Three-way" you can tick "filtered" for the changes that for the moment you prefer not to see and to tackle to apply the changes one after another.

-Make sure to resolve all conflicts before commiting!
+Make sure to resolve all conflicts before committing!
 After merging reopen the model and look especially into layouting as capella might be a bit opportunistic in merging layouts.

 Merging if Merge Tool is not Possible